Why I Love Dogs August 17, 2009

 The first day, kids had to try on a swim suit (which they got to keep).
 Several of my bigger girls had to try on more than one to get just the right fit.
 One girl, who can look me eye to eye, sat pool-side the first week because she was “coming down with a cold.”
 After a few days, the swim instructor told me she needed try on a suit so she’d be ready to swim.
 The instructor then handed me three suits.

 The girl hunkered down in a bathroom stall and I had to talk her through trying on each suit.
 Lots of grunting and groaning followed by, “Oops!
 I think I have it on backwards.”
 I offered to take a look, but she was horrified at the prospect.
-I finally convinced her this was okay, but first I had put on my dark glasses and keep my eyes shut, as I’d promised.
+I finally convinced her this was okay, but first I had put on my dark glasses and keep my eyes shut as I’d promised.
 I groped around and fiddled with the straps.
-Then I was granted a quick look. ”Hmmm.
+Then I was granted a quick look.
+“Hmmm.
 I think the straps cut into your back,” I said, reaching for the next size up.

-I groused, as I heard the girl’s elbows knock against the sides of the stall, “You could have at least chosen a handicapped stall!”
+I groused as I heard the girl’s elbows knock against the sides of the stall, “You could have at least chosen a handicapped stall!”
 At last, we found a suit that covered the subject.
 I was exhausted.
 I had no idea that being a “highly, qualified teacher” involved THIS.
 The icing on the cake was when the girl’s family went out of town the next week – for the duration of swimming.
 Hmmm… But then what do I know?

 When it was first announced that students would be swimming, my Muslim girl’s mother took me aside.
 She was concerned that her daughter be dressed “modestly.”
 I assured her I’d figure something out.
 That night I found myself googling “Muslim swim wear.”
 Oh dear.
 Snappy music came up with a woman riding a jet ski wearing what appeared to be a beekeeper’s suit.
 So not!
 Later, I found myself at Target checking out board shorts for girls.
 In the end, my student wore board shorts and a matching top, and yes, the other students knew why.
 It was no big deal.
 My student had never been in a pool before, so when she jumped off the diving board on the last day, I was ecstatic.

-Each day, we took the swimsuits back to school and hung them up to dry.
+Each day we took the swimsuits back to school and hung them up to dry.
 When I noticed that one of my boys was always the first ready to swim, I realized he was taking his suit home and wearing it under his pants to school each day.
 Yeah, that would have been me, so I said nothing.

 The first day, one of the instructors said the last boy out of the locker room would have to do the “chicken dance” in front of the girls, and vice-versa.
 This got the kids moving at warp speed.
 It is possible the “chicken dance” is just an urban legend, because I never actually saw it performed.

 I never got around to grading any of those papers, what with taking photos of my students and passing out towels and all.
 But I had plenty of time to check out the other people at the pool.
 Not a lot of hotties swim during school hours.
 Like I said – “R” rated.
 We were sitting there one day when a guy walked by, his trunks clinging for dear life to his back side.
-The other teacher turned to me and said just what I was thinking – “Crack kills.”
-We burst out laughing.
+The other teacher turned to me and said just what I was thinking – “crack kills.”
+We both burst out laughing.

 Remember, last one out has to do the “chicken dance!”